SpikedCola/HGTVDownloader/README.md

 Usage: Set download location inside the script, then run it :)
 Features:
+ - Groups shows by Category/Show/Season
- - Skips re-downloading shows that have already been downloaded.
+ - Skips re-downloading episodes that have already been downloaded.
- - Automatically retries failed downloads
  - "Finished Shows" list to skip parsing episodes for completed shows
+ - Automatically retries if a download fails or times out
+ - Handles "Outtakes"/"Timelapse/etc" extras

 Makes use of [RTMPDump](http://rtmpdump.mplayerhq.hu/) - A custom-compiled version with some reworked output is included to look pretty when combined with the downloader.
 All credit for RTMPDump goes to Andrej Stepanchuk & Howard Chu.